Videos and Paperwork

 The position offers a comprehensive benefits package, including competitive wages, step and COLA increases, substantial overtime opportunities, and added financial stipends for post-secondary education, physical fitness level, EMT and Academy licensure, and collateral assignments.
 Paid health insurance, vision and dental plans, paid time off, education tuition reimbursement, annual clothing allowance, and excellent retirement options that include a pension ensuring a benefit of at least 66% of final average top salary, a Deferred Compensation Plan (457(b)) and Social Security.

-Eligible candidates must be at least 20 years of age at the time of application, hold a valid operator's license, be at least high school graduate or equivalent, be eligible to lawfully remain, accept employment and work in the United States, and have no disqualifying criminal convictions or conduct.
+Eligible candidates must be at least 20 years of age at the time of application, hold a valid operator's license, be at least high school graduate or equivalent, be permitted to lawfully work in the United States, and have no disqualifying criminal convictions or conduct.
 Physical Fitness, Criminal Background Check, Polygraph, Job Assessment, and other testing will be conducted.

 A diverse applicant pool is being sought.
 No training or experience is necessary.
 Certified lateral officers will receive preference and may be compensated for prior experience.